 Rezkakas, located in the heart of Budapest, has become one of the most distinctive and elegant restaurants in the Hungarian capital.

 The menu is characterized by traditional Hungarian cuisine, and live music plays in the background as diners enjoy well-plated and generous dishes.

 Located in the enchanting Fisherman’s Bastion, one of the city’s best-known landmarks, Halaszbasta Restaurant towers over Budapest’s historic castle district.

 The views are amazing, but the food is the real treat and coupled with first-class service the experience is simply flawless.
 While the interior design, with its restoration in recent years, is considered a masterpiece, it is still worth taking advantage of the delightful roof terrace.

 +36 1 201 6935

-Style / Ambiance: At the foot of Chain Bridge, just in front of the Buda Castle you can find a specially designed, 246-foot boat restaurant on the Danube called Spoon.
+At the foot of Chain Bridge, just in front of Buda Castle, you can find a specially designed, 246-foot boat restaurant on the Danube called Spoon.

-With three kitchens and five bars Spoon ensures that visitors do not only enjoy gastronomic pleasures but the particular view from the restaurant as well.
-The fusion cuisine is exceptional and thanks to its 600 seats offers various possibilities for special events such as weddings, press conferences, private parties and fashion shows.
+The fusion cuisine is exceptional and thanks to its 600 seats, the restaurant offers various possibilities for special events such as weddings, press conferences, private parties and fashion shows.
 Celebrity clientele have included Lewis Hamilton, Paris Hilton, Arnold Schwarzenegger and Shakira.